Skip to content

 What’s the typical down payment for a commercial property?

-Most lenders require 20–30% down, though SBA loans may allow lower down payments with additional qualifications.
+Most lenders require 20–30% down, though SBA loans may allow lower down payments for qualified borrowers.

-Can I finance a commercial property in an LLC or business name?
+Can I finance a property under my LLC or business name?

 Yes.
-Most commercial loans are made to business entities rather than individuals.
-I’ll help you structure your application accordingly.
+Commercial loans are typically made to business entities such as LLCs or corporations.
+I’ll help you structure your application to meet lender expectations.

-Be prepared to provide business tax returns, personal financial statements, rent rolls (if applicable), and a property appraisal.
-Requirements vary by lender and property type.
+You should expect to provide business tax returns, personal financials, a rent roll (for income properties), and a recent appraisal.
+Requirements may vary by lender.

 Final Thoughts

-Commercial real estate loans can open the door to business growth and long-term investment opportunities.
-Whether you’re buying your first building or expanding your portfolio, I’ll help you explore every option with guidance, experience, and a focus on what’s best for your business or investment strategy.
+Commercial real estate loans can open the door to growth, cash flow, and long-term investment opportunities.
+Whether purchasing your first building or adding to an existing portfolio, I’ll help you evaluate your options and confidently move forward.

 Back To Top